 Discharge.
 It happens to every woman, but if you are anything like most women, some days you question whether or not your discharge is normal.
 We have got the scoop to give you an idea of what is normal and when it is time to call the gynecologist.

 A clear discharge that is stringy, sort of like egg whites are completely normal.
 This often occurs at the beginning of the menstrual cycle and lasts for a week or two until you ovulate.
 This mucus-like discharge means it is your fertile time of the month.
 Nothing to worry about here!

-A thicker, but not clumpy, milky white discharge is also normal.
+A thicker, but not clumpy, milky white discharge is also standard.
 This occurs right before and after ovulation to help pull sperm into the uterus.
 It’s nothing to be concerned about, and every woman gets it.
-Even tho most women clean their vaginas pretty well, it worries them that when their discharge is a little bit different and they tend to overdo the cleaning process that they normally do.
+Even though most women clean their vaginas pretty thoroughly, it worries them that when their discharge is a little bit different and they tend to overdo the cleaning process that they usually do.

 3. Clumpy and White

 This type of discharge is often associated with yeast infections brought on by antibiotics or contact with warm and moist areas.
 These uncomfortable and itchy infections are easily treated over the counter, but if you have never had a yeast infection before you should probably call the gynecologist just to be sure.

 While this type of discharge may seem alarming, it is pretty standard.
 Discharge that is otherwise normal but streaked with blood is usually the result of spotting.
 This happens to a lot of women who are on the pill or other forms of hormonal birth control.
 If your discharge is not typical in different ways or this happens quite frequently, it might be a good idea to call the doctor and see what’s up.